 - 1. Product Name: This will include the state of the product (dried, frozen, and so on).
 The font size for the product name must be equal to the most prominent printing on the label. - 2.
 Trade Name (optional): A trade name may be used in conjunction with the product identity. - 3.
 Ingredients: Ingredients must be listed on the principal display by their common or usual name in order of descending proportion by weight. - 4.
+The lot number or an alternative code indicating date of production, in accordance with 9 CFR 590.200(a). - 5.
 The Official Mark: The official mark must be shown.
 The plant number may be omitted from the official identification if applied elsewhere on the container.
-If the plant number is applied outside the mark, the plant number must be preceded by the letter P, G, or the word "plant."
-Note: Most labels are approved with 'G' but the regulations identify 'P' (9 CFR 590.412(b)). - 5.
-Name and Place of Business of Manufacturer, Packer, or Distributor - 6.
-Net Weight Statement - 7.
-USDA Approval Number: The font size for the USDA Approval Number needs to be no smaller than the printing on the label.
+If the plant number is applied outside the mark, the plant number must be preceded by the letter G or the word plant, as per 9 CFR 590.413. - 6.
+Name and Place of Business of Manufacturer, Packer, or Distributor - 7.
+Net Weight Statement

-Note: Additional information on the label may include claims regarding nutritional labeling, shelf life, "Keep Refrigerated," and use-by or sell-by dates.
-Use of this information must be approved by the Labeling Division.
+Note: Additional information on the label may include claims regarding nutritional labeling, shelf life, and use-by or sell-by dates.